Radithor (ca. 1928)

 Bailey Radium Laboratories

 Bailey Radium Laboratories, the corporation through which William Bailey produced and distributed Radithor, was located at 336 Main Street in East Orange, New Jersey.
-They operated from 1925 until 1930 or early 1931.
+They seem to have operated from 1925 until 1930 or early 1931 (they were listed in the Orange City Directory from 1926 to 1929).
 One of their booklets indicated that they also had they had an office at 27 Front Street East in Toronto.
 My home town.

 A Federal Trade Commission order filed against Bailey Radium Laboratories (Inc.) was probably the final nail in the coffin for Radithor.
 On December 19, 1931 Bailey was ordered to "cease and desist from various representations theretofore made by them as to the therapeutic value of Radithor and from representing that the product Radithor is harmless."
 Bailey refrained from contesting the charges following the personal testimony of Eben Byers (delivered shortly before his death).

 The Radithor Laboratories Company in Los Angeles seems to have been a separate corporate entity that was licensed to sell Radithor.
 Their address was 802 Spring Arcade Building on Spring/S. Broadway.
 The references I have for them date from 1927 and 1928.

 In his youth Eben Byers had been the U.S. amateur golf champion.
 But at that point in his life that is of interest to us, he was president of the A.M.
 Byers Company in Pittsburg, one of the world's largest steel companies.
 In 1927 he injured his arm on a party train following a Harvard-Yale football game.
 At the recommendation of a the Pittsburgh physician C.C.
 Moyar he began drinking Radithor to assist the healing process.